gffo live movie concert experience

 The GFFO presents a short movie right after the overture.
 It's generally an original score or a restored original score performed live-synchronized to the film.
 Sometimes, the short is not presented before a longer feature movie to keep the overall time consistent.

 3. The Snipe

 Some film industry professionals consider theaters candy/snack stores that play movies.
 They're not wrong.
 Movie theaters depend on selling their delicious popcorn and other tasty snacks as a significant source of revenue.
 So it's not uncommon for cinemas to provide a one or two-minute animated film called "theatrical snipes," inviting you to the lobby to get yourself a treat!

 The GFFO will present one of many classic snipes before an intermission.
 So, let's all go to the lobby!

 4. The Intermission

-If you didn't get popcorn and drinks before the show, no worries.
-There's a 10-minute intermission to get those delicious treats.
-Intermissions can occur before the Feature film or, on rare occasions, splitting a longer feature into two parts.
+No worries if you didn't get popcorn and drinks before the show, no worries.
+There's a 20-minute intermission to get those delicious treats.
+Intermissions can occur before the feature film or, on rare occasions, split a more extended feature into two parts.